-Cancer is primarily a disease of older people, with mortality rates increasing with age for most cancers.[1-3] More than three-quarters (78% in the UK in 2010-2012) of cancer deaths occur in people aged 65 years and over, and more than half (52%) occur in those aged 75 years and over.
+Cancer is primarily a disease of older people, with mortality rates increasing with age for most cancers.[1-3] In the UK in 2012-2014, on average each year more than half (53%) of deaths were in people aged 75 and over.

-- Data were provided by ISD Scotland on request, March 2014.
-Similar data can be found here: http://gro-scotland.gov.uk/statistics/theme/vital-events/general/ref-tables/index.html.
+- Data were provided by the Information Services Division (ISD) Scotland on request, November 2015.
+Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.

 - Data were provided by the Northern Ireland Statistics and Research Agency on request, November 2015.Similar data can be found here: http://www.nisra.gov.uk/demography/default.asp2.htm.